Developing passion in new rowers

 • Senior Honor Guard

-Juniors Coaches
+Coaches

 Sweeps & Sculls coaches represent a wide range of experiences and skills.
 Our Director of Coaching, Sue Koscielski is currently finishing her Level 3 certifciation through US Rowing, the highest level of certification in the United States.
 She looks forward to bringing new processes, learning techniques and experiences back to the Masters and Juniors Program for SSR.
 Many of which are used to varying degrees by the US National Team.